 For production-grade deployments, follow these rules of thumb:

-- When a manager node fails, the number of failures tolerated by your cluster decreases.
+- When a manager node fails, the number of failures tolerated by your swarm decreases.
 Don’t leave that node offline for too long.

 - You should distribute your manager nodes across different availability zones.
 This way your cluster can continue working even if an entire availability zone goes down.

 - Adding many manager nodes to the cluster might lead to performance degradation, as changes to configurations need to be replicated across all manager nodes.
 The maximum advisable is 7 manager nodes.